bitsongofficial/delegation-program/README.md

 |     D     |         41.63%          |

 ## How to join
-Submit an issue at: <GitHub Repo Link>
+Submit an issue in this repo using the Application template.

 ## Epoch distribution
 * Every 3 months BitSong delegation is evaluated.